SamGree/Battleships/README.md

    5. Create app.
    6. Click GitHub, connect to Github.
    7. Go to the settings tab.
-   8. Config vars
+   8. Config vars.
    9. KEY is (PORT) and VALUE is (8000) then click ADD.
    10. Add buildpack.
    11. Select Python, then save changes.
    12. Select Nodejs, then save changes.
-   13. Ensure that Heroku/Python is at the top of the list, followed by Heroku/Nodejs
+   13. Ensure that Heroku/Python is at the top of the list, followed by Heroku/Nodejs.
    14. Go to the deploy tab and Select github.
    15. Confirm what I want to connect to github.
    16. Now we can search for github repository name.